paragi/rocket-store/README.md

 '|' '<' '>' '~' '&' '..' and the directory separator '/' or '\' and ':' on windows.
 '*' and '?' are allowed in queries.
 All other characters are striped from the string.
+Limitations on other charakters and lenght is imposed by the filesystem

 ---
 ## Configuring